Investigative Framework

 Baseline Load

 The combined burden of all active physiological stressors at a given time.
-Cumulative physiological load lowers migraine threshold.
+Cumulative load lowers the migraine threshold.

 Layer Accumulation